egubens/RhizoAnnotator/README.md

 **RhizoAnnotator** is a deep learning–based tool for segmenting roots from minirhizotron images.

+⚠️ **This repository is intended for inference/segmentation only.
+It does NOT include training pipelines.**

 It generates **binary masks** where:

 - **Roots = black (0)**